Contact Center Solutions Featured Article

 To respond to these changes, several developers recently released Siri-like applications for customer service.
 See these apps are changing to the "face" of tomorrow's customer service agent.

 “Mobile is this really interesting space where customers now carry around a microphone and a screen in their pocket all day,” Andy Mauro told me recently.
-He is the senior manager of mobile innovation for Nuance Communications (News - Alert).
+He is the senior manager of mobile innovation for Nuance Communications.

 His company released in August new mobile customer service technology that capitalizes on this idea for voice-enabled self service.
 They created a Software Development Kit (SDK) called “Nina” that enables companies to add speech recognition and NLU into an existing mobile application.
 The result is an app that converses similar to Lola. “[Apps built with Nina] enable faster, more convenient navigation using your own phrasing,” Mauro explains.